Careers360 Logo

 Question:13.2

-1 mole of an ideal gas is contained in a cubical volume V, ABCDEFGH at 300 K (figure).
-One face of the cube (EFGH) is made up of a material which totally absorbs any gas molecule incident on it.
+1 mole of an ideal gas is contained in a cubical volume V, ABCDEFGH, at 300 K (figure).
+One face of the cube (EFGH) is made up of a material that totally absorbs any gas molecule incident on it.
 At any given time,

 Answer:

 The rate of transfer of momentum on the wall exerts pressure on the wall due to the force exerted by the molecules.
-Elastic collision takes place, and hence the molecules bounce back.
-The walls absorb the magnitude of momentum transferred to it by each molecule which is equal to 2mv.
-So, the net rate of change of momentum is mv, and the pressure of EFGH is halved as compared to ABCD.
+Elastic collision takes place, and hence, the molecules bounce back.
+The walls absorb the magnitude of momentum transferred to it by each molecule, which is equal to 2mv.
+So, the net rate of change of momentum is mv, and the pressure of EFGH is halved compared to ABCD.

 Question:13.3